rorylkd/H5/README.md

-This is a work day scheduler.
+# Work Day Scheduler- Keep your day organized!

+## About

+This application helps you organize your work day.
 Type into the text boxes and click the save icon and the text is saved.
-The colors change depending on the hour.
+The colors change depending on the hour, and the current date is given at the top.

-Screenshot : screenshotscheduler.png
+## Screenshot

-URL of deployed application: https://rorylkd.github.io/WorkDayScheduler/
+Screenshots go here

+## Links

+- Live deploy of main on GitHub Pages:  https://rorylkd.github.io/WorkDayScheduler/

+## Technology Used

+-HTML
+-Javascript
+-CSS
+-Moment.js
+-Bootstrap
+-Google Fonts